voxeet/comms-sdk-react-native/docs/interfaces/internal.ConferenceCreateParameters.md

 • `Optional` **ttl**: `number`

-The time to live that allows customizing time after which the SDK terminates empty conferences (is seconds).
-The default ttl value is 0 seconds.
+The time to live defines the number of seconds a conference is kept running when empty.
+A minimum of 30 seconds is given when creating the conference to allow time for participants to join.
+The default value is 0.

 ___